bluxmit/alnoda-docs/mkdocs/docs/about/what-is-workspace.md

 - [X] Database Systems Exploration and Management Tools - tools that allow to explore and query data, fix data issues, ingest/download datasets.

-Data Modeling and ETL Tools: Data engineers employ tools like Apache Hive, Apache Pig, or Talend for data modeling and ETL (Extract, Transform, Load) processes.
+- [X] Data Modeling and ETL Tools: Data engineers employ tools like Apache Hive, Apache Pig, or Talend for data modeling and ETL (Extract, Transform, Load) processes.
 These tools help in organizing, transforming, and preparing data for analysis and consumption.

-Data Quality and Testing Tools: Data engineers employ tools like Great Expectations, Apache Hudi, or Apache Griffin to validate data quality, perform data profiling, and ensure the accuracy and reliability of data pipelines and systems.
+- [X] Data Quality and Testing Tools: Data engineers employ tools like Great Expectations, Apache Hudi, or Apache Griffin to validate data quality, perform data profiling, and ensure the accuracy and reliability of data pipelines and systems.

-# And much more!

-Collaboration and Documentation: Data engineers often use collaboration tools like Jupyter Notebooks, Confluence, or Wiki pages to document code, processes, and system configurations.
-These tools facilitate knowledge sharing and collaboration among team member

-Continuous Integration and Deployment (CI/CD) Tools like Jenkins, Travis CI automate the build, testing, and deployment processes, ensuring code quality and streamlining the release pipeline.

-Documentation and Collaboration Tools: Platforms like Confluence, Google Docs, or Markdown editors facilitate documentation creation, knowledge sharing, and collaborative editing.